 Fishing with Captain Mark Rogers

-As we cruised slowly out to our spot, we started to pick away at the bass slowly.
+As we cruised slowly out to our spot, we started slowly picking away the bass.
 Ryan caught both peacock bass and largemouth bass with live bait.
-Domestic shiners are a sure way to put numbers of fish in the boat.
+Domestic shiners are a sure way to put several fish in the boat.

 He did not catch any giant fish but some solid fish in the 2-3 pound range.
-Peacock bass and largemouth bass will begin to spawn through these next couple of months with some stable weather and water conditions.
+Peacock and largemouth bass will begin to spawn through the next couple of months with stable weather and water conditions.

 Ryan had a great time on the water.
 I am looking forward to getting him back out soon!” – Captain Mark Rogers